Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - You have pain even after you take your pain medicine.

 - You have a new pain or the pain seems different than before.

-- You have constipation that is not decreased with the treatments described above.
+- You have constipation from prescription pain medicine that is not helped with treatment.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.